LeoSan/CursosHabilidadesBlandas2022/04_English/Ingles/EnglishforSpecificPurposes/CursoInglesServicioCliente.md

 Resumen
 1.
 Choose the CORRECT greeting:
-Hello, thank you for call AquaLife...
+Hello, thank you for calling AquaLife...
-REPASAR CLASE

 2.
 "When did you make the order?"
 A more 'polite' way to ask this question would be:
 Can you tell me when you made the order?

 3.
 "Customer: I don't have time to be on the phone all day long!
 Assistant: I understand your _____________ ..."
 In this conversation, a word to demonstrate empathy is: frustration

 4.
 To show your client you plan to take action, the CORRECT sentence would be:
 I'll send your request to the team right now

 5.
 Which of the following questions is INCORRECT:
-When did you make the reservation?
-REPASAR CLASE
+How many nights you reserved?

 6.
 "Customer: Can I use store credit to buy that phone?
 Assistant: I don't sure, but I'll check for you right now" In this conversation:
-The assistant is using a positive tone but the phrase is not grammatically correct 7.
+The assistant is using a positive tone but the phrase is not grammatically correct

+7.
 "I'm fed up with your service!"
 Another way a customer would say this, is:
 "I'm tired of your bad service"

 8.
 "Your order is going to take 3 weeks to arrive" A better way to give this news to a customer would be:
 "I'm afraid your order is going to be delayed"

 9.
 "We ____ reimburse your money..."
 The best word to complete this sentence and offer a solution is: will

 10.
 When greeting a customer on the phone, another way of saying "My name is Alex..." would be:
 "This is Alex..."

 11.
 Which of the following questions is INCORRECT:
 Can you say me if the modem is "ON"?

 12.
 "I apologise for the isue you're experiencing" In the previous sentence, which word is spelled INCORRECTLY: isue

 13.
 "Fill out the form, send it to the "Claims Department, wait for a response, and then please send us an email.
 And don't forget to attach the receipt" The explanation of this procedure...
-...can include more words to help the customer understand the process 14.
+...can include more words to help the customer understand the process

+14.
 "Customer: More people stayed in the room Assistant: _______________?"
 The CORRECT follow-up question is:
-How many people did stay in the room?
+How many people stayed in the room?
-REPASAR CLASE

 15.
 "I can't change your reservation, but..."
 A CORRECT way of finishing this phrase is:
-...here's I can do what
+..here's what I can do
-REPASAR CLASE

 16.
 How would an angry client complete the following phrase: "You’re charging me extra money on my credit card, this is ______________" unacceptable

 17.
 "I'm afraid we didn't receive your payment" This sentence: is polite and correct

 18.
-"We'll make ____ your phone is tested before we send it" The best word to complete this sentence is: possible
+"We'll make ____ your phone is tested before we send it" The best word to complete this sentence is: possible best
 REPASAR CLASE